How Much Can You Afford to Spend in Retirement?

 Approach to Retirement Spending

-With all of the proposed theories on retirement spending, which one are we to trust?
+With all of the proposed theories on how much retirement money you can safely spend, which one can you rely on to do your calculations?

 I knew there had to be a better way to predict retirement spending and help clients enjoy more of their money in retirement, instead of providing “estimates” or looking at spending one year behind.

-As a Certified Financial Planner with more than a decade of experience, I was finding that many of these software programs we not able to fully:
+As a Certified Financial Planner® with more than a decade of experience working with retirees, I was finding that many of these software programs were not able to fully:

 • Give specific spending amounts (based on market volatility) rather than providing an estimate based on an assumed growth rate

-• More importantly, these softwares weren’t able to inform me (or the client) when it was time to increase or decrease spending … due to market volatility
+• More importantly, these softwares weren’t able to inform me (or the client) when it was time to increase or decrease spending … due to market volatility.
+Rather, spending was only decreased when the client began to run out of money.
+The models never adjusted based on the performance of the stock market.

 Even if the client had no intentions of spending more, just the peace of mind of knowing how much more they could comfortably afford to spend was what I was after.